-The good news is that there will probably be plenty of remote work opportunities available.
-But, there will be a lot of competition for them.
+While it's good to have options, there will be a lot of competition for remote work positions.
 Here are three tips to make yourself a stand-out candidate for a remote work position.

 Get Familiar With Remote Activities

 Not everyone has the benefit of having work-from-home experience, and while that may not matter in some cases, it's still a good idea to have experience doing things remotely.

 Virtual networking events are on the increase, you should see what type of virtual networks are available and take part in them.
 This will give you experience participating in virtual events and boost your networking skills.